 I ate protein bars, also called energy or power bars, for a long time because I thought they were healthy.
 Over time, though, I realized that they have some serious shortcomings.
-I do still eat them now and then, but more and more I'm choosing real-food alternatives to protein and energy bars.
-There are several reasons for my change of habit:
+I do still eat them now and then, but more and more I'm choosing real-food alternatives.
+Protein bar alternatives can be real food like fruit, lean meats, whole grains, and even some sweetness.
+There are several reasons that I regularly eat alternatives to protein bars:

-1. They are highly processed.
-I'm trying to eat whole, unprocessed foods, and these are the opposite.
+- They are highly processed.
+I'm trying to eat whole, unprocessed foods, and highly processed protein bars are the opposite.

-These are my main objections to power bars, and why I have tried to give myself real-food alternatives to these convenient but problematic snacks.
-This guide is the result of years of trying out other options to the power-bar snack.
+These are my main objections to these super-processed snacks, and why I have tried to come up with real-food alternatives to eating protein bars.
+This guide is the result of years of trying out other options.